top of page

 I am an active member of the Socio-Democratic Party in Switzerland, in particular with the party's Women Group but also with my local section in the city of Bern.
 I ran for cantonal elections in March 2022 and have furthermore been active in various campaigns, such as against the increase of women's retirement age, for a Yes to the Protection against Hate as well as an Only Yes Means Yes campaign on consent.

 All of this was preceded by very active years of political campaigning during my time in the UK.
 For four years I was an active member of the Women's Equality Party that was founded in 2015.
 In four elections, I knocked on thousands of doors in my Londoner neighbourhood, advocating for feminist policies in dialogue with people from across the political spectrum.
-I also acted as my Londoner party branch's data manager, getting to know one of today's most efficient campaigning tool: Nationbuilder.

 Advocate